 Guess what?
 You are still going to need to stir when finished to totally incorporate the cocoa powder and make it nice and perfectly smooth.
 But also guess what?
 Having stirred it together with the sugar and then sieving it will make this job a snap.

-Go ahead and add the cinnamon and pinch of salt – but do NOT the vanilla extract!
-We will add this after cooking to retain the best flavor.
+Go ahead and add the cinnamon and pinch of salt – but do NOT add the vanilla extract yet!
+We will add this after cooking to best keep that yummy vanilla flavor!

 A note about the cinnamon

 I learned this trick from a friend of mine who taught me about Mexican Hot Chocolate.
 Just a little bit of cinnamon compliments and brings out the rich hot cocoa flavor.
 Will this hot chocolate taste like cinnamon?
 No, it doesn’t.
 You won’t even know it’s in there!
 But you will appreciate it:)